-‘The Young And The Restless’ Spoilers: Victoria Wants Billy Back But He’s Naked With Phyllis
+‘The Young And The Restless’ Spoilers: Victoria Wants Billy Back, But He’s Naked With Phyllis

 — Devon Akin (@DevonAkin85) April 18, 2017

 Will Phyllis fight to keep Billy or promise to never reveal they hooked up so he can get what he wants – another shot with Victoria?
-We’ll find out soon enough according to the latest The Young and The Restless spoilers.
+Fans will find out soon enough, according to the latest Young and The Restless spoilers.

 [Featured Image by Earl Gibson III/Getty Images]